Three Pre-Retirement Tips

 According to The New School’s Schwartz Center for Economic Policy Analysis, roughly 2 million more people than expected have joined the ranks of the retired during the pandemic.1

 That being said, it’s not easy to make the big leap from our working years into the “what’s next” stage of life.
-While many are looking for a checklist to ensure they cross their t’s and dot their i’s, we wanted to touch on three big considerations to think about before making a decision to retire.
+While many are looking for a checklist to help cross their t’s and dot their i’s, we wanted to touch on three big considerations to think about before making a decision to retire.

 It should be noted that while this blog focuses on the technical aspects of preparing for retirement, our next blog will hit some of the less common but still extremely important areas to consider as well.